ChrisPenner/ChrisPenner.github.io/site/posts/expressiveness-spectrum.md

   | DeleteMyHardDrive
   deriving (Show)

--- | "Under" is a helper for collecting the minimum number of selective effects. instance ReadWriteDelete (Under [Command]) where readLine = Under [ReadLine] writeLine msg = Under [WriteLine msg] deleteMyHardDrive = Under [DeleteMyHardDrive]
+-- | "Under" is a helper for collecting the
+-- *minimum* set of effects we might run. instance ReadWriteDelete (Under [Command]) where readLine = Under [ReadLine] writeLine msg = Under [WriteLine msg] deleteMyHardDrive = Under [DeleteMyHardDrive]

--- | "Over" is a helper which collects all possible selective effects. instance ReadWriteDelete (Over [Command]) where readLine = Over [ReadLine] writeLine msg = Over [WriteLine msg]
+-- | "Over" is a helper which collects *all* possible effects we might run. instance ReadWriteDelete (Over [Command]) where readLine = Over [ReadLine] writeLine msg = Over [WriteLine msg]